 As I mentioned above, you don’t need red snapper to make this recipe.
 Good alternatives would be black seabass, Pacific rock cod, lingcod, smallmouth bass, walleye, chunks of big catfish, grouper, cobia, Calico bass, halibut or haddock.

-How dies it taste?
-A little ghetto, but damn good.
+How d0es it taste?
+A little low brow, but damn good.
 The Saltines really add something, as does the mustard in the egg wash.
 I really like the added zip of the remoulade, too.

 - 1/2 cup Dijon or Creole mustard